Toxblh/MTMR/README.md

 #### `weather`

 > Provider: https://openweathermap.org \
-> Note: you need to register on https://openweathermap.org to get your API key \
+> Note: Register at https://openweathermap.org to get your API key \
-> Note: you may need to wait for near 20 mins until your API key will be activated by Openweathermap \
+> Note: Wait for 20 minutes or so for Openweathermap to activate your API key.\
-> Note: you need to allow using "Location Services" in your Mac OS "Security & Privacy" settings for MTMR
+> Note: Enable MTMR in "Location Services" in the "Security & Privacy" System Preferences pane

 ```js
   "type": "weather",